gatsbyjs/gatsby-es/docs/docs/working-with-video.md

 ## Querying video data from Markdown with GraphQL

 If a Markdown page or post has a featured video, you might want to include a video URL and title in [its frontmatter](/docs/adding-markdown-pages#note-on-creating-markdown-files).
-This allows you to pass those values into your custom component:
+That makes it easy to pass those values into our custom component:

 ```markdown:title=my-first-post.md
 ---